Leave this site

 3.16.10 Following each of the three stages to the process, an appeal procedure is available to officers.

-3.16.11 Advice for line managers considering the instigation of the Police (Performance) Regulations should be sought from the PIU or from the local HR adviser.
+3.16.11 Advice for line managers considering the instigation of the Police (Performance) Regulations should be sought from the PIU.
 The PIU are able to provide line managers with the required letters and templates to support the UPP process.

 3.17 Pay increments

-3.17.2 Where an officer has been issued with a written improvement notice or final written improvement notice under the performance regulations within the period of twelve months prior to and more than six weeks before the annual PDR, and has been assessed as below role expectations in the end of year PDR, the officer will not be entitled to their next pay increment.
+3.17.2 Where an officer has been issued with a written improvement notice or extended improvement notice under the performance regulations within the period of 12 months prior to and more than six weeks before the annual PDR, and has been assessed as below role expectations in the end of year PDR, the officer will not be entitled to their next pay increment.

-3.17.4 In order to assist the line manager in this process, where a written improvement notice or final written improvement notice has been issued, the PIU will notify the officer’s line manager in writing of the next end of year PDR due date and any pay increment.
-The line manager will notify the payroll department in writing that the increment will be withheld pending the completion of their next end of year PDR.
-For the ranks of PS, inspector and chief inspector, this will not be applicable where the increment due date falls between the date that the written improvement notice is issued and the date of the end of year PDR.
-The PIU will provide template letters for the line manager to use.
+3.17.4 In order to assist the line manager in this process, where a written improvement notice has been issued, the line manager will notify the Payroll Department in writing that the increment will be withheld pending the completion of their next end of year PDR.
+For the ranks of PS, Insp and Ch Insp, this will not be applicable where the increment due date falls between the date that the written improvement notice is issued and the date of the end of year PDR.

 4.1 This protocol has been assessed with regard to its relevance to race and diversity equality.
 As a result of this assessment the protocol has been graded as having a low potential impact.